Sweetgreen: Menu and digital app

 Sweetgreen serves a variety of salads and warm bowls.
-Their seasonal menu rotates 5 times a year, based on produce availability and location.
+Their seasonal menu rotates five times a year, based on produce availability and location.

 The restaurant launched a mobile app in 2015.
 In May 2020, the brand added order status tracking and push notifications in real time, allowing the customers to know when their order is received or ready following restrictions from the COVID-19 pandemic.
 In January 2020, Sweetgreen launched its own delivery service within their app.

+Customers can order in-store or through the app for pickup, delivery and outpost as well as use their app to pay for in-store ordering.
+Sweetgreen delivers catering to corporate offices, aiming to offer healthier food for fast food prices.
+In 2025 Sweetgreen opened two Sweetlane drive-thru locations.

 Social actions

 Sweetgreen has partnered with local chefs and restaurants on time-limited menu items, often when opening locations in a new city.
 These collaborations have included chef duo Jon and Vinny in Los Angeles, Nancy Silverton, Michael Solomonov in Philadelphia area, Danny Bowein in New York, Ken Oringer in Boston, and Chris Shepherd in Houston.

-Sweetgreen has collaborated multiple times with David Chang of Momofuku, including a new salad dressing that was featured in the New York locations during the summer of 2014.
+Sweetgreen has collaborated multiple times with David Chang of Momofuku, including a new salad dressing featured in the New York locations during the summer of 2014.
 In February 2020, Sweetgreen again partnered with David Chang to launch the Tingly Sweet Potato and Kelp Bowl.
 The collaboration brought attention to ocean acidification and its effects on marine life through the use of sustainable kelp.

-In 2015, in the lead up to the Sweetlife music festival, Sweetgreen collaborated with musician Kendrick Lamar leading up to his second appearance at the Sweetlife music festival.
-The salad, named "Beets Don't Kale My Vibe," was a pun playing off one of Lamar's most well known lyrics.
+In 2015, in the lead-up to the Sweetlife music festival, Sweetgreen collaborated with musician Kendrick Lamar leading up to his second appearance at the Sweetlife music festival.
+The salad, "Beets Don't Kale My Vibe," was a pun playing one of Lamar's most well-known lyrics.
 The collaboration resulted in over 100 articles featuring the salad, and 10% of proceeds from the salad went to FoodCorps to connect kids to real food.

-In 2018, Sweetgreen partnered with Hank's Mini Market, a family-owned corner store in L.A.’s Hyde Park neighborhood, a known food desert, to help bring healthier options to its customers as part of their work to expand food access.
+In 2018, Sweetgreen partnered with Hank's Mini Market, a family-owned corner store in L.A.'s Hyde Park neighborhood, a known food desert, to help bring healthier options to its customers as part of their work to expand food access.

 In 2019, Sweetgreen partnered with FoodCorps again, committing $1 million over the next two years to support FoodCorps's endeavours.

 During the onset of the COVID-19 crisis, Sweetgreen announced the launch of the Sweetgreen Impact Outpost Fund in partnership with World Central Kitchen to deliver free meals to hospital workers on the frontlines.
 In 2020, the company served more than 400,000 meals to over 400 hospitals nationwide.

 Sweetgreen made it easier for employees to vote in the 2020 election by providing up to 3 hours of paid time off for all hourly employees to either vote early or vote on election day.
-The chain also created a registration portal and QR code in partnership with When We All Vote, making it easier for team members to register.

 In May 2021, Sweetgreen announced their first-ever national athlete ambassador, tennis player Naomi Osaka.
 Osaka announced a new menu item supporting The Asian American Foundation.